GenomaGames/genoma-invaders/_tutorials/02-how-to-move-2d-objects-in-unity.md

 ![Bullet](../assets/lesson-02/Bullet.png)

-And place it under `/Assets/Bullet/` (new directory).
+And place it under `/Assets/Bullet/` (new folder).
 Remember to edit the Sprite settings as we did with the Player and Enemy sprites in the [previous tutorial](../_tutorials/01-getting-started-with-unity-2d-game-development.md).
 Then use it to create a new Game Object in the Scene called Bullet.

 ![08-Unity_Editor_create_bullet_game_object](../assets/lesson-02/08-Unity_Editor_create_bullet_game_object.gif)